PotticusMaximus/MOJ/README.md

 ### Frontend Application
 The frontend should be able to:
-- Create, view, update, and delete tasks
+- Create, view, update, and delete tasks x
-- Display tasks in a user-friendly interface
+- Display tasks in a user-friendly interface x

 ## Technical Requirements
 Here are a few starter repositories if you would like to use our tech stack: